Money ≠ Security

 You’d expect the next paragraph to be about how this was an ever present force in my life, driving me to ever greater feats of frugality and savings.
 That it taught me the importance of having a big soft money pillow to land on if anything bad happened.
 It did do that, but it also taught me something far more insidious that I had to fight back against as my wife and I travel this path to independence.

 I learned to pursue money.
 I learned to chase it with relish and zeal.
 And I learned to fear its absence.
 I never wanted to be trapped in the situation my parents found themselves.
-I followed investment and get rich blogs religiously.
-My undergrad major and eventual path to business school were premised on the idea that I needed to grab as much cash as possible as fast as possible.
+I followed investment blogs religiously.
+My undergrad major and eventual path to business school were premised on the idea that I needed to make as much money as possible.
 Lest I end up in the same hushed conversations late at night, making my kids worry in the same way.
 I learned to be terrified of a lack of money.
 The idea that I wouldn’t have enough of it ate at me.
 It was always a dark fear lurking in the shadows of my life.
-Influencing almost every decision.

 Precisely what I learned that was so wrong was not that money = security, it was that MORE MONEY = MORE SECURITY!
 The bigger your pile of money to hide behind the more insulated you were against the cold winds of the world.
 If you can just pile up enough bales of cash you can banish danger from your life.